big-o/toolbox/sqlplay/README.rst

 .. code-block:: bash

-   python -m sqlplay -u "mysql://user@localhost" -c path/to/tables.py
+   python -m sqlplay -u "mysql://user@localhost" -d messages -e replace -c examples/messages.py

 Any flavour of SQL supported by :mod:`sqlalchemy` may be used.